notpike/pi-iridium/README.md

 $ git clone https://github.com/notpike/pi-iridium
 $ ./INIT.sh
 ```
-After you run the INIT.sh script, update the .env file found in the root directory of pi-iridium with the gr-iridium and iridium-toolkit file paths.
-Be sure to use the full system path (ex. /home/user/gr-iridium)
+After you run the INIT.sh script, update lines 48 and 49 the .env file found in the root directory of pi-iridium.
+Be sure to use the full system paths (ex. /home/user/gr-iridium) for gr-iridium and iridium-toolkit folders.

 ## Run
 #### Local Server